10 Tips to Implement Mindfulness in the Workplace

 Mindful employees are often able to perceive their own growth particularly when it comes to their relationships with their colleagues.

-But can practicing mindfulness help deal with difficult managers?
+But can practicing mindfulness in the workplace help deal with difficult managers?
 If it is true that “you can only control yourself,” then it doesn’t pay to be angry at a boss no matter how difficult!

 Difficult managers will always be difficult, but when an employee practices mindfulness, they create an ability to relate to that manager with a much broader perception and with new skills.
 The employee can respond with more discipline and with the ability to see things more clearly than others.